waiphyodev/ask-vipassana/memory-bank/activeContext.md

 - Message management with delete and refresh options
 - Visual effects system with configurable intensity
 - Markdown rendering in chat messages for rich text formatting
+- Clean codebase with no ESLint or TypeScript errors

 ### Next Actions
 1. Implement source reference system for citations